mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 Doing this takes time, but it's an investment.
 I wouldn't recommend doing it all while the chances are high that you'll end up throwing away most of your code, but as time goes by, you should better spend more and more time doing it if you don't want to end up with a spaghetti code salad that nobody wants to work with.

 The later that you start applying these principles, the most difficult (and expensive) it's going to be to apply them successfully.

+## Some Final Words

+Maybe you've always worked in an environment where quality software is valued and that's why you're probably almost religious when it comes to writing software with high-quality standards.
+Hopefully, you see now that there are cases where it's in fact better to go the quick & dirty way for a while and activate the feature factory mode.

+Feature factory and quick & dirty have a price though, I hope that's a bit clearer now.
+It's tempting to try to extend that unnatural velocity peak as much as you can, but you're playing with fire here.
+I've seen again and again companies that followed down that road, only to end up with buggy software and developer scarcity, because nobody wants to feel the pain of working with such a codebase in such conditions.
+If you're in a team that won't understand that whatever worked yesterday won't work today anymore, I'd suggest avoiding quick & dirty altogether.

+Then there's the ghost of a big rewrite.
+I would avoid rewriting unless it's strictly necessary because it's crazy expensive.
+If you extend the quick & dirty phase for too long, however, sooner or later there'll be no other choice.